Michigan Knife Law – The Complete Guide (In Plain English)

 Does Michigan Have Statewide Preemption on Knife Laws?

-This means that local municipalities can have other knife restrictions.
-Therefore, it is important to consult a lawyer or law enforcement personnel to educate you about specific knife laws in any local town you plan to visit in Michigan.
+Therefore, it is essential to consult a lawyer or law enforcement personnel to educate you about specific knife laws in any local town you plan to visit in Michigan.

 Legal Knives in Michigan